samswagbot/chat-app/README.md

 * [ ] Every post needs to have date and time as well as user's avatar
 * [ ] Certain UI aspects are left unspecified - please use your creativity for implementing interactions, animations etc.
 * [ ] Mobile version of the UI is purposely not specified - it should be done based on your ideas

-## How to submit your work

-* Add instructions how to run the project
-* Explain the architectural decisions you made
-* Send a (g)zip of your completed work without artifacts (i.e. node_modules) through Greenhouse

-Please contact us if you have any questions.